AnnieCannons/intro-to-programming-curriculum/javascript/labs/javascript-variables-data-types/unit-1-javascript-treasure-hunt/README.md

     - Do you have items in your shopping cart?
     - Is the site showing you which items are on sale?
     - Have you completed courses or tasks?
+    -
 Which data do you think they use to serve different ads to different users?

-A note on dynamic vs static data
+A note on dynamic vs static data:

 - Anything that changes is called dynamic data.
     - Anytime you see your name, age, address, or other personal information - this will change based on who is logged in
     - Weather reports, anything with time/dates (movie times, appointment schedulers, hotel reservations)